cwh32/Data-Science-Approaches-for-Total-Differential-Capacity-Plot-Analysis/examples/README.md

-This directory consists examples for processing the data and generating descriptors.
+This directory consists examples showing how to  process the data and generate descriptors.